Sabayon/wiki-next/docs/articles/systemd.md

 # Systemd Timers

-systemd is capable of taking on a significant subset of the functionality of Cron through

-built-in support for calendar time events as well as monotonic time events.
+systemd is capable of taking on a significant subset of the functionality of Cron through built-in support for calendar time events as well as monotonic time events.

-While we previously used Cron, systemd also provides a good structure to set up Cron-
+While we previously used Cron, systemd also provides a good structure to set up Cron-scheduling.

-scheduling.

 ## Running a single script
 Let’s say you have a script `/usr/local/bin/myscript` that you want to run every hour.